MinimalFuture/AgentMesh/README.md

 > - `general_team`: A general-purpose agent for search and research tasks.
 > - `software_team`: A development team with three roles that collaborates on web applications.
 >
-> You can customize models, tools, and system prompts for each agent.
+> You can add your own custom teams, and customize models, tools, and system prompts for each agent.

 #### 1.3 Execution